mikelehu/IRKGL_SIMD.jl/README.md

 - dt: stepsize
 - save_everystep: default is true
 - adaptive: false  (soon  we will include the adaptive step size strategy)
-- maxiters: maximum number of iterations before stoppin
+- maxiters: maximum number of iterations before stopping

 ### No common arguments